by Ines Drefs

 The Executive Board is envisaged to be an expert group of up to eleven members – three independent experts, eight representatives of pan-European organisations – assisting the Commission in the first phase of the development of the EOSC until 2020.
 The group is supposed to meet up to eight times a year on Commission premises and adopt its opinions, recommendations or reports by consensus.

 The Commission Decision specifies two major tasks of the Executive Board:

 - Providing advice and support on the strategy, implementation, monitoring and reporting on the progress of the implementation of the EOSC in the form of a strategic implementation plan, annual work plans, rules for participation and an action plan for scientific data interoperability to operationalise the FAIR principles.

 - Providing recommendations on the appropriate mechanisms and possible forms for the EOSC governance after 2020

 The members of the Executive Board are selected through a public call for applications.

 For further details about the set-up of the EOSC’s future Executive Board see the document below.

-The new NMC Horizon Report 2018 Higher Education Edition was published by Educause on...
+The Horizon Report 2018 Higher Education Edition covers trends, technologies and...